 - Each term may be a literal term, a Regular Expression pattern, or a Tree Variable whose value may be substituted at a later time.

 - Select the "Show Variables" checkbox to access the variables panel.

 - To hide literal-only lines, select the "Rules Only" checkbox.

 - To hide a configuration which is not defined on the current node directly, deselect the "Show inherited config" checkbox.

-The Device Management tab allows you to associate network devices with the selected Configuration Node.
+The Manage Devices tab allows you to associate network devices with the selected Configuration Node.

 From this tab, you can see a list of associated devices, and a small graph that shows the compliance status for each device.
 You may add or remove devices from the selected node.